-- B. Content and Form of Application - 1.
-Letter of Intent (LOI)
+B. Content and Form of Application

+1. Letter of Intent (LOI)

 The purpose of the LOI process is to provide information to potential applicants on the relevance of their proposed project and the likelihood of it being funded in advance of preparing a full application.
-A LOI is required for all projects; proposals for which no LOI was submitted will not be considered.
-Full applications will be encouraged only for LOIs deemed relevant, however the final decision to submit a full proposal is made by the investigator.
+Full applications will be encouraged only for LOIs deemed relevant; however the final decision to submit a full proposal is made by the investigator.
 The LOI should provide a concise description of the proposed work and its relevance to the targeted Competition.
-The LOI should be no more than two pages in length and should include in order the components listed below.
-If these components are not included, the LOI risks a delayed response and may not be considered.
+The LOI should be no more than two pages in length, single spaced in 12-point font with 1-inch margins and should include in order the components listed below.

+If the below components are not included, the LOI risks a delayed response and may not be considered.
-(1) Identification of the Competition that is being targeted in the LOI.

-(2) Specification of a tentative project title.

-(3) Name(s) and institution(s) of all Principal Investigator(s), and specification of which individual is the Lead Principal Investigator.

-4) Approximate cost of the project, with and without ship costs.

-(5) Statement of the problem and its management relevance.

-(6) Brief summary of work to be completed, methodology to be used, and the plan for transfer of project results to end-users.
+- 1) Identification of the Competition that is being targeted in the LOI. - 2) Specification of a tentative project title in the LOI. - 3) Name(s) phone number(s), email address(s) and institution(s) of all Principal Investigator(s), and specification of which individual is the Lead Principal Investigator. - 4) Approximate cost of the project, with and without ship costs. - 5) Statement of the problem and its management relevance. - 6) Brief summary of work to be completed, methodology to be used, and the plan for transfer of project results to end-users.

 CSCOR Program Managers will review each LOI to determine whether it is responsive to the Program's goals, as advertised in this notice.
-A letter or email to encourage or discourage a full application is scheduled to be sent out two weeks after the LOI due date.
-The final decision to submit a full application will be made by the investigator.
+Letters or emails to encourage or discourage a full application are scheduled to be sent out two weeks after the LOI due date.